IgniteUI/igniteui-docfx/en/components/chip.md

 <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="chip-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-#### Initial Chip State
+#### Initializing Chips

-The `IgxChipComponent` is the main class for a chip elemenent and the `IgxChipsAreaComponent` is the main class for the chip area.
-The IgxChipComponent requires an id to be defined so that the different chips can be easily distinguished.
+The `IgxChipComponent` is the main class for a chip elemenent and the `IgxChipsAreaComponent` is the main class for the chip area, it is used to manage the chips defined inside it.
+It is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation and etc.).The IgxChipComponent requires an id to be defined so that the different chips can be easily distinguished.

 Example of using `igxChip` with `igxChipArea`: